Functions#

 Summary#

-We’ve now seen the basics of C++ functions, including how to define (and declare) them, how to call them and some more advanced features.
+We’ve now seen the basics of C++ functions, including how to declare and define them, how to call them and some more advanced features.
 That concludes the work for this section, except for some additional exercises.
 In the next section, we’ll look in some more detail at more advanced features, like pointers, classes and header files.

 Exercises#